mdrecktrah/tic-tac-toe/patch-notes_tic_tac_toe.md

 ## Version 0.3 - 2023/08/22
 - Rework of README.
 Now includes "How to start the game", "Rules" and "Support"
-- Added selection for a randomizer for the starting player
+- Added selection to randomize the starting player
 - Fixed errors for invalid inputs (string or floats) when setting your mark

 ## Version 0.2 - 2023/08/21